 This year should see plenty of innovative use of ACR tech.
-Already apps like Shazam are blending their capabilities with TV.
+Already, apps like Shazam are blending their capabilities with TV.

 Potential also exists for ACR and eCommerce to work together, offering a supplement to addressable TV advertising.

 Consider this.
 You are watching a show, and you love a character’s outfit.
 An app doesn’t just give you more info on the show.
-It also sends you a link where you can purchase the same outfit.
+It also sends you a link to where you can purchase the same outfit.
 Or maybe an ad came on during the commercial break for a new pizza place.
 You then receive a link to the menu and a coupon for the restaurant.
 When it comes to second-screen reach, there are no limits.

 The future is still being written.

-By 2021, eMarketer estimates that the US will be home to 115 million smart TVs.
+By 2021, eMarketer estimates that the U.S. will be home to 115 million smart TV’s.
 There were just 80 million in 2017- so that’s a lot of growth!

 Of course, nothing is perfect.
 There are kinks to smooth out.
 The ability to “opt-in” to ACR has recently come under attack.
 In the interest of transparency, The Federal Trade Commission has established regulations.
 As of 2017, vendors must obtain express consent via “opt-in” agreements.
-Vendors must provide details on how they will monitor user behavior and display the agreement in an easy to access area.
+Vendors must provide details on how they will monitor user behavior and display the agreement in an easy-to-access area.
 Unfortunately, not all vendors are meeting data sharing thresholds.

 Businesses should be selective with who they work with.
-Keep in mind, ACR is an emerging space.
+Keep in mind that ACR is an emerging space.
 As it becomes more competitive, vendors may pad data to influence potential customers.
 But advertisers shouldn’t turn away from the opportunity altogether.
 Instead, it highlights the need to partner with credible, well-trusted data agencies.

 ACR in local TV advertising

 The landscape surrounding ACR is still forming, but the expectations for the industry are high.
 New tech will likely immerse OTT television viewers with interactivity in the coming years.
-Already ACR has transformed the viewing experience and effectiveness of CTV advertising.
+Already, ACR has transformed the viewing experience and effectiveness of CTV advertising.

-At Moblyft, we offer our clients cutting-edge techniques that work best for their campaign.
+At Moblyft, we offer our clients cutting-edge techniques that work best for their campaigns.
 If you’d like to learn more about ACR tech, call us.
 We’ll give you a free media kit and a copy of our case studies.
 We’d love to learn more about your business and talk with you about your goals.